A Tool Box of Strategies to Prevent Blood Sugar Spikes When Eating High Glycemic Index Foods

 14. Eat a High Protein Breakfast

-Skipping breakfast increases the blood sugar the whole day due to the prolonged effects of epinephrine and cortisol while fasting.
-The result is high blood sugar the entire day.
+Skipping breakfast increases blood sugar throughout the day due to the prolonged effects of epinephrine and cortisol while fasting.

 Eating rather than skipping breakfast results in lower blood sugars the whole day

-To make breakfast more effective in lowering blood sugar, studies recommend making it high in protein.
-I discussed them in A High-Protein Breakfast Can Lower Blood Sugar the Whole Day
+Studies recommend that to make breakfast more effective in lowering blood sugar, it should be high in protein.
+I discussed them in A High-Protein Breakfast Can Lower Blood Sugar the Whole Day.

 I still recommend intermittent fasting, but now I start fasting mid-afternoon until the day until the next day.